likethemammal/gamepad-micro/README.md

 The `buttons` object on each gamepad is the list of currently pressed buttons by their human-readable name.
 Here is the whole list of available buttons, ordered by their mapping.

+This list can be retrieved programmatically off of the GamepadMicro instance.

  + 'actionSouth',
  + 'actionEast',
  + 'actionWest',